oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     ```
     <copy>
-    cd ~/demo-tv-streaming-app/demo-tv
+    cd ~/video-on-demand-with-nosql-database/demo-vod
     npm install
     npm install oracle-nosqldb --save
     node index.js &
     </copy>
     ```
-    **Note:** This will start the "demo-tv" application in the background.
+    **Note:** This will start the "demo-vod" application in the background.

 2. After you complete step 1, you will see a message in the shell saying 'application running'